 In an IUI procedure, like natural pregnancy, one healthy qualified follicle and the correct number of well-shaped motile sperm can lead to a successful pregnancy.
 IUI's ideal and mature follicle size is about 18mm to 24 mm.
 However, if the patient receives FSH, the follicle size will be considered between 17mm to 18mm, and if both LH and FSH are used simultaneously, this value is considered between 16mm to 17 mm.
-We should note that in some cases, 14mm to 15mm follicles also contain normal and regular eggs.
+We should note that in some cases, 14mm to 15mm follicles also contains normal and regular eggs.

 What Are the Benefits of IUI?

 IUI is one of the most effective and pocket-friendly techniques of artificial fertilization.
 This procedure can treat infertility caused by: